WHERE DREAMS COME HOME

 10: Enjoy a Family Meal

 Moving can be tiring and stressful.
 So, after a long day of work, take time to unwind together.
 There's no need to worry about a fancy, homemade meal -- especially if you haven't managed to unpack the kitchen yet.
 You can drive to the nearest restaurant for takeout or order something for delivery.
 During dinner, you can relax and make a plan for what you want to tackle next.
-You might want to start unpacking the kitchen, or maybe you just want to settle down in the den with some tasty sundaes and your favorite DVD.
+You might want to start unpacking the kitchen, or maybe you just want to settle down in the den with some tasty sundaes and your favorite movie.

 11: Get Some Sleep